sahilsethi0105/scope-mri/README.md

 ## Citation

-Please cite both papers associated with this repository and dataset **(UPDATE with SCOPE-MRI citation after arXiv post)**:
+Please cite both papers associated with this repository and dataset:

 ```bibtex
 @misc{sethi2025scopemribankartlesiondetection,